openid/fapi/fapi-2_0-message-signing.md

 ## Confusion between Resource Servers and Clients in Introspection Request

-In [@!I-D.ietf-oauth-jwt-introspection-response], the resource server accessing the introspection response is seen in the role of a client towards the authorization server that is providing the introspection endpoint.
+In [@!I-D.ietf-oauth-jwt-introspection-response], the resource server accessing the introspection endpoint is seen in the role of a client towards the authorization server that is providing the introspection endpoint.
 A malicious client (that is not a resource server) could attempt to call the introspection endpoint directly, and thus gather information about a leaked or stolen access